EditionGuard/WooCommerce-Plugin/readme.txt

 3. Download page for a successful order.

 == Changelog ==
+= 3.2.0 =
+E-book selection has become a combo box for easier use.
 = 3.1.1 =
 Dropdown list showing e-books will now show all books on account.
 (Temporary fix, this will become a combobox shortly.)
 = 3.1.0 =